bhagvatimore06/gitdemo/README.md

 # gitdemo
 this is my demo repository
-welcome to my demo tutorial
+<br> welcome to my demo tutorial
-k.b joshi institute of information technology
+<br> k.b joshi institute of information technology